Dates: 23-28 April 2019

 After our visit to the mountains we drive back to the Uppland region.
 Here we will try again for any remaining owls – it is a good place for Ural Owl and other forest birds.
 If there is enough time, we will also head to the east coast, where we can see Osprey and White-tailed Eagle.
 There is also the chance of species such as Long-tailed Duck, Black Guillemot and Velvet Scoter, and there are often divers along the coast.
 We will then head back to the airport and say goodbye to wonderful Sweden.

 This tour is operated for Birdwatch and BirdGuides by Birding Breaks (registered with the Chamber of Commerce in Amsterdam under licence number 54226104).
-The price includes all accommodation and food on a full-board basis, as well as expert guiding; flights are not included.
-For further information, reservations and full details of what’s not included, please call the company on 0031 20 77 92 030 or email firstname.lastname@example.org.
+The price includes all accommodation and food on a half-board basis, as well as expert guiding; international flight, lunches, drinks, gratuities and personal expenses are not included.
+For further information, reservations and full details, please call the company on 0031 20 77 92 030 or email firstname.lastname@example.org.

 BOOK WITH PEACE OF MIND